slamice/wri/hipsters/characters/Om.md

 Olive colored skin
 Looks 'cute', not neccessarily good looking hands are dry and itchy in the winter.
 They bleed from eczema.
 Hair is kept in a fashionable cut, something that cost him close to 50 dollars.
-It's borderline hipster.
+It's completely hipster.

 Body looks: